-Coro is New York City's premier leadership training program and a community of 2,000 alumni across business, government, schools and non-profits that is shaping the city's future.
-For nearly 30 years Coro has used the city as its classroom – teaching students and executives, activists and entrepreneurs how to understand how New York works and so that they can make it better.
+Coro is New York City's premier leadership training program and a community of 2,500 alumni across business, government, schools and non-profits that is shaping the city's future.
+For over 30 years Coro has used the city as its classroom – teaching students and executives, activists and entrepreneurs how New York City works so that they can make it better.

-Coro runs seven leadership training programs, each serving a different constituency at different points on their educational and career paths.
+Coro runs several leadership training programs, each serving a different constituency at different points on their educational and career paths.

 THE FELLOWS PROGRAM immerses young professionals in public affairs through intensive training and full-time consulting placements with government, labor, business, non-profit, and a political campaign.

 The IMMIGRANT CIVIC LEADERSHIP PROGRAM strengthens immigrant communities by enhancing the capacity of its leaders to strategically influence policy decision-making and to build and sustain their organizational and personal visions for change.

 LEADERSHIP NEW YORK challenges mid-career professionals from across non-profit, public and private sectors to explore critical issues facing New York City and develop new ways to lead change in their communities and organizations.